 In 2012, a 14-year-old boy was shot and killed at a local carnival.
 The murder, thought by the police to be gang related was actually the result of an ongoing rivalry between two neighboring cities.
 In response to the child's death and the ongoing dialogue about violence in schools, we asked young people to help us write about the rivalries that exist in their everyday lives.

 For 14 weeks, middle- and high-school students conducted "real" research.
-They collected the details of their own experiences along with those of law enforcement, social workers, gang affiliates and others whose lives were touched by the perpetrators of juvenile crime to compile an honest script that examines everyday acts of violence among teens.
+They collected the details of their own experiences along with those of law enforcement, social workers, gang affiliates and others whose lives were touched by the perpetrators of juvenile crime to compile an honest script that examines everyday acts of violence among teens and adults.

-Multiple stories revolve around Donte, whose father orchestrates violent acts against his mother and Charlie who bears the brunt of Donte's home life at school.
+Multiple stories revolve around Donte, whose father orchestrates violent acts against his mother and Charlie who bears the brunt of Donte's life at home everyday in school.
 This simple yet alarming glimpse inside the lives other young people taunted daily by emotional and physical assaults ends with "Talk Back" sessions for audience feedback and reflections.

 Haiti, the first black independent nation in the world is a place of mystery.
 It's culture is enriched by the people who inhabit it and the history is deeply moving, powerful and spirited.
 Yet the mention of its name evokes comments of fear or pity.
 The earthquake of 2010 that destroyed the physical structure of the country and changed the lives of millions unearthed some very negative reactions about the people who live there.
 In order to shift a media driven perception of a country of African descendants this performance was created to educate non-Haitians about a familiar history of political paradigms, to share a bit of its culture with people and create a space to dialogue about this nation of true survivors.